 It’s a typical old Dutch city with a beautiful centre.
 There’s lots of variety.
-There’s modern things to see.
-There’s lots of shopping to do.
-There’s old houses and medieval buildings, and always a surprise around the corner.
+There are modern things to see, lots of shopping, old houses and medieval buildings, and always a surprise around the corner.
 If you see a door and people coming out, simply look if you can go in as well.

-Visit the Grote Market now and you’ll see an empty side to the market, where buildings have been removed.
+Visit the Grote Market now and you’ll see an empty side of the market, where buildings have been removed.
 They are building a place called the Groninger Forum.

 There’s a lot of discussion about every change in the city.
-I think if you look at it later it will be surrounded by new buildings on the front of the Grote Markt.
+I think if you look at it later it will be surrounded by new buildings fronting the Grote Markt.
 I think you’ll see something really beautiful that has been added to the city centre.

 You see surprises.
-Of course, you can look in shop windows but if you look to the second and third floors you see medieval buildings.
+Of course, you can look in the shop windows but if you look at the second and third floors you see medieval buildings.
 You’ll also see architecture from the 19th century.